ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 - [ ] Introduction of CNN, LSTM, RNN or transfer learning
 - [ ] My aims is to optimize the model with new techniques: CNN, LSTM RNN or transfer learning

-state what in each paragraph is not enough and leads to the next paragraph.
+Note: state what in each paragraph is not enough and leads to the next paragraph.

 ## LSTM RNN

+### Objective:

-tried LSTM RNN today.
+try LSTM RNN

+### Results:

 The problems when I try to use one hot data `  labels = F.one_hot(labels)`, it is not applicable because in that case the dimensions could be 28 instead of 14 as we only have even numbers,

 Some packages automatically figure out where there missing labels during one hot operation but this one (pytorch) doesn't

-## Eight meeting
+## Eighth meeting

-Problems:
+### questions:

 - [ ] loss functions give similar values?
 - [x] ~~is it correct to use enumerate to loop each data?~~

+In my case, CrossEntropy is the better for MEG data.
+It is the experience gained from Dr Toby.
+Even though I found the others’ research about hands behaviour prediction used MSE loss.
+It is not suitable for our results because theirs is about the movements while ours is not.

 # Jun 9th

 ## Label noise.

+### Objectives:

+labels format it self may affect the model performance.

+**question**: how to determine numbers of hidden layers in LSTM RNN.

+### Results:

 We cannot correctly compare each label when we are using **one-hot format**.
 If the labels you predict are apples, bananas, and strawberries, obviously they do not directly have a comparison relationship.
 If we use 1, 2, 3 as labels, there will be a comparison relationship between the labels.
 Distances are different.
 With the comparison relationship, the distance between the first label and the last label is too far, which affects the learning of the model.